 This course is being created to meet the ever changing needs of the department.
 Data Science is a growing domain of study that spans many fields, including Mathematics.
-This course will allow our students to better prepare for either a job or a graduate program where a solid understanding of the mathematics of data science is desired.
+This course will allow our students to better prepare for industry, research or acadmic positions where a solid understanding of the mathematics of data science is desired.
 It will also help support the university's initiative regarding the Tech Talent Investment Program (TTIP) created by the Commonwealth of Virginia.

-Does this course cover material which Yes crosses into another department?
+Does this course cover material which crosses into another department?